rochonma/mxl/docs/Tools.md

 ## mxl-gst-videotestsrc

-A binary that uses the gstreamer element 'videotestsrc' to produce video grains which will be pushed to a MXL Flow.
-The video format is configured from a NMOS Flow json file.
+A binary that uses the gstreamer element 'videotestsrc' to produce video grains and/or audio samples which will be pushed to a MXL Flow.
+The flow is configured from a NMOS Flow json file.
 Here's an example of such file :

 ```json
 {